lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

+TL Cowan etc - how do you actually do recuperative/reparative work on archives

+My introduction will define the terms and concepts which the rest of the dissertation will use, paying particular attention to the parallel development of similar concerns in DH and non-DH fields.
+I will explicitly note that my DH methods align me with scholars in queer DH, and discuss some of the underlying assumptions of queer theory which shape my thinking: my aspiration is a non-extractive/anti-oppressive/less neo-lib or conservative or colonial  DH approach to the ‘canon of 1790s’ literature.
+The introduction will also address why I define my window of interest as 1789-99, and who my scholarly interlocutors are in treating the 1790s as its own small literary period.

+Vocabulary to be discussed:

+	•	“Surface” reading vs “distant” reading (and, of course, their ties to close reading)

+	•	Popularity, canon, marginalization

+	•	My preferred DH terminology around modelling, sensitivity, and fruitfulness

+The introduction will thus allow me to to deal directly with the way that other researchers in my fields (18thC and DH) have already tried to address my questions using different approaches, among them editing (new canons) or distant reading.

 ## ch 1 - digital corpora ##

 Looking at digital corpora the way that people look at anthologies, classroom teaching, etc; talk about why it’s important to know this, becase this is what we all refer to now

+Chapter one takes up the eternal problem of archival gaps, and asks how we might interrogate or fill these gaps with computational methods.
+It asks how existing corpora of eighteenth century literature (mis)represent the 1790s.
+It begins with a task somewhere between a literature review and a scientific meta-analysis.
+My first goal will be to survey as broadly as possible the accessible mass holdings of eighteenth century texts (at least, the ones containing at least 100 works from the 1790s): simply putting all of this information in one place is useful as a lit review; adding a discussion of each archive’s selection criteria brings it into the realm of a meta-analysis.
+I expect to find systematic exclusions as archives “specialize” from bibliographic data to facsimiles to transcripts.
+To contextualize these decisions about inclusion, I will research the history of how each corpus was formed.
+I will discuss the nature of their exclusions, and consider paths to ameliorate them.
+Then I will synthesize these disparate sources of texts and metadata, a substantial technical challenge, to see how the task may be accomplished, and to see what correlations between archives might illuminate the decade.
+I am particularly curious to see if even one text will appear in all corpora, and, if so, which one it will be.
+Whichever texts appear most persistently will form the basis of my “case study” in this chapter.

+Current materials acquired include:

+	•	51,965 bibliographic entries in the English Short Title Catalogue

+	•	42,463 facsimiles in Eighteenth Century Collections Online

+	•	10,832 facsimiles in 12 archives of Nineteenth Century Collections Online

+	•	4,381 facsimiles with OCR transcription in the HathiTrust Digital Library

+	•	466 XML files created by the ECCO Text Creation Partnership

+Also under consideration is Project Gutenberg (as the corpus everyone uses but no one likes to admit to using).

+The first chapter thus introduces my decade of interest and the materials and perspectives I bring to bear on it, laying the foundation for my questions about canonization.